Date of birth

 The hitman went on to enjoy a prolific Premier League spell with the Midlanders, scoring 24 goals from just 45 starts in the Black Country.

-That rich pedigree in the final third triggered a big-money move to Sunderland, for whom Fletcher struck 23 goals in the top flight from 72 starts, before a short term loan switch to French Ligue 1 side Marseilles.
+That rich pedigree in the final third triggered a big-money move to Sunderland, for whom Fletcher struck 23 goals in the top flight from 72 starts, before a short term loan switch to French Ligue 1 side Marseille.

 The striker has also starred on the international stage for Scotland, earning 30 senior caps having progressed through the age groups.